Krishbelwal/EDA-E-commerce_Sales_Analysis/README.md

 ## 5. Key Insights & Recommendations -

--High-Value Customers: Customers aged 25–55, male customers, and customers from high-performing locations contribute the highest revenue.
+High-Value Customers: Customers aged 25–55, male customers, and customers from high-performing locations contribute the highest revenue.
 Recommendation: Focus personalised marketing and loyalty programs on these customer segments.

 Products & Categories: Medium-sized products and popular colours generate the highest sales.